 20. Sino Ruziev '15 (Tajikistan) "I learned many things while working in the MFA.
 First of all, I improved one of my languages.
 Secondly, I was introduced to the structure of the MFA.
 I got to built networks in the MFA."

-21. Vassiliy Lakhonin ’14 “My experience at MFA (at the Department of Multilateral Cooperation) was a dynamic combination of administrative-bureaucratic tasks along with intellectual challenges, ethics and diplomacy regulations, which speaks for the fact that learning is a complex and never-ending process.”
+21. Vassiliy Lakhonin ’14 (Kazakhstan) “My experience at MFA (at the Department of Multilateral Cooperation) was a dynamic combination of administrative-bureaucratic tasks along with intellectual challenges, ethics and diplomacy regulations, which speaks for the fact that learning is a complex and never-ending process.”

-22. Yermek Abilgaziev ’15 “With every week at MFA I became more inspired to contribute to the development of my country and the strengthening of its political and economic role in a world.
+22. Yermek Abilgaziev ’15 (Kazakhstan) “With every week at MFA I became more inspired to contribute to the development of my country and the strengthening of its political and economic role in a world.
 This internship offered me precisely this opportunity, by allowing me to employ my theoretical International Relations knowledge in a practical context.
 I gained valuable insight into MFA activities and am especially interested to know about the internal decision-making process.
 Last but not least, I am eager to learn more about how to achieve outcomes in the national interest, as I hope ultimately to build a career in the MFA.”